(I ran this post last year and am running it again, not because of my extreme laziness, but because I love telling you about my mother.)

 Mum lost her husband, my Dad, when she was in her early 60s.
 She kept going, volunteering at Faulkner Hospital to give a smile and support to people checking in.
 Someone who volunteered with Mum told me more than a few of the doctors who weren’t big on smiling always made a point to stop by the reception desk and say a smiling “good morning” to Mum.

 And Mum had the worst thing happen to her that any mother can.
-She lost her son, my brother Brian, to cancer a few days after Mother’s Day three years ago.
+She lost her son, my brother Brian, to cancer a few days after Mother’s Day four years ago.
 But Mum keeps going, even when she doesn’t really want to, as a way to honor him.
-And she knows my brother and I need her around.
+And she knows the rest of us need her around.

 This painting Brian made says it all.
 The titles might be a little fuzzy in this photo, but there’s Mum, lower right, among the Superheroes.